 MBK & Siam Centre

-To any western travellers trying to escape chain stores and materialism, going to a mall may seem counterintuitive.
+To any western travelers trying to escape chain stores and materialism, going to a mall may seem counterintuitive.
 But the reality is that Bangkok is considered the hottest city in the world because it does not cool down, even at night.
-This means that locals spend a lot of their time hanging out in large supermalls that genuinely do have everything you could want to make your day or night exciting, including escape rooms, bars, restaurants, cinemas, tiers and labyrinths of retail shopping and even art exhibits (at Siam Centre) and a Muay Thai boxing arena at MBK.
-If you enjoy bargain shopping or haggling for knock off designer products then I suggest stopping first at MBK.
+This means that locals spend a lot of their time hanging out in large supermalls that genuinely do have everything you could want to make your day or night exciting, including escape rooms, bars, restaurants, cinemas, tiers and labyrinths of retail shopping, and even art exhibits (at Siam Centre) and a Muay Thai boxing arena at MBK.
+If you enjoy bargain shopping or haggling for knock-off designer products then I suggest stopping first at MBK.

 Cycle around Bang Krachao Island